Create an association shop in Switzerland: sell merch, tickets and courses online

 Ideal for

-Clubs with 3–20 products, without their own website
+Associations with 3–20 products, without own website

 Occasional sales, small amounts